Steve Morgan (businessman)

 Stephen Peter Morgan CBE (born 25 November 1952) is an English businessman, investor, and philanthropist.
-He is the founder of the housebuilders Redrow plc, a former chairman of Wolverhampton Wanderers F.C., and founder of the charitable Steve Morgan Foundation.
+He is the founder and former chairman of the housebuilders Redrow plc, a former chairman of Wolverhampton Wanderers F.C., and founder of the charitable Steve Morgan Foundation.

 Early life

 Morgan was born in Garston, Liverpool, on 25 November 1952.
-The son of a plant hire operator, he moved home nine times during his childhood and consequently changed school nine times.
+The son of a plant hire operator, he came from a poor background with what he, in November 2021, called a “tough upbringing”, telling The High Performance Podcast that it was only at the age of seven that he knew what an inside toilet was.
+He moved home nine times during his childhood and consequently changed school nine times.
 His parents moved to Colwyn Bay when he was 13, and he was educated at Colwyn High School and Liverpool Polytechnic (now Liverpool John Moores University), where he completed a two-year diploma course.